 In the late 70s, the last movie played at the old Martin Theatre.
 In 1981, the building was donated to the City of Douglas by the Martin Organization.
 In 1999, the Martin Centre came alive again as a performing arts theatre and conference destination.
-This architecture splendor is now listed on the National Historic Register; Downtown Douglas Historic District.
+This architectural splendor is now listed on the National Historic Register, Downtown Douglas Historic District.

 In addition to its use as a performing arts theatre, the Martin Centre can be utilized for large sales meetings, conferences, seminars, and more.